calio/ragel-cheat-sheet/ragel.md

 ## Misc
 * ragel vim grammar highlight: <https://github.com/jneen/ragel.vim>
 * State minimization is on by default.
 It can be turned oﬀ with the -n option.
 The algorithm implemented is similar to Hopcroft’s state minimization algorithm.
 * Visualization

         ragel -Vp a.rl -o a.dot
         dot a.dot -Tpng -o a.png

+* Debugging: simplify grammar and generate a transition graph is the best way to debug
 * ragel 6.8 document <http://www.complang.org/ragel/ragel-guide-6.8.pdf>